 Arrive Tokyo, Japan

 Arrive in Tokyo, Japan’s exciting and modern capital.
-Transfer to your hotel and enjoy the expansive views over Tokyo’s Skyline.
+Transfer to your hotel and take in the expansive views over Tokyo’s skyline.

 Hakone | Traditional Ryokan

 Travel to Hakone, among Japan’s most popular hot-spring destinations, and view the forested slopes of Hakone National Park, an area encompassing coastlines, mountains, lakes and more than 1,000 volcanic islands.
 Board an aerial tram rising above the wooded slopes for inspiring views of Mount Fuji.
-Enjoy lunch at a local restaurant before strolling the grassy hillsides of Hakone’s Open Air Museum.
+Savor a lunch of Japan’s famed Kobe beef before strolling the grassy hillsides of Hakone’s Open Air Museum.
 Admire the impressive contemporary sculptures and artwork on display, including masterpieces by Henry Moore and Rodin.
 The museum also features one of the world’s finest Picasso exhibits, presenting visitors with some 300 works by the cubist master.
-Tonight, enjoy unparalleled service and traditional Japanese cuisine at Gôra Kadan, a top-rated ryokan (traditional inn), which is also your elegant and authentic accommodation for the night.
+Tonight, experience unparalleled service and traditional Japanese cuisine at Gôra Kadan, a top-rated ryokan (traditional inn), which is also your authentic accommodation for the night.

 Osaka | Dotonbori District Delicacies

 After breakfast at your ryokan, visit the Okada Museum of Art to view its stunning collection of paintings, ceramics, lacquerware and bronzes from Japan, Korea and China.
 Then, Ride Like a Local by bullet train to Osaka.
-Historically known as a merchant city, it is today renowned as Japan’s undisputed culinary capital, where diners indulge in everything from octopus dumplings to Okonomi-yaki — a battered, grilled concoction of chopped cabbage, meat or seafood, and seaweed, topped with mayonnaise.
-This evening, set out on a foodie tour in the popular Dotonbori district, sampling dishes from the brilliantly lighted and gastronomically creative restaurants that line the street.
+Historically known as a merchant city, it is today renowned as Japan’s undisputed culinary capital, where diners indulge in everything from octopus dumplings to okonomi-yaki a battered, grilled concoction of chopped cabbage, meat or seafood, and seaweed, topped with mayonnaise.
+This evening, take in city views, refreshing drink in hand, on a Scenic Sundowner, before you set out on a foodie tour in the popular Dotonbori District, sampling dishes from the brilliantly lighted and gastronomically creative restaurants that line the street.

 Nara | Insights into a Profoundly Spiritual Heritage